A few more details to get your personalized deals

 Why Is My 5G So Slow?

-a man holding a cell phonea man holding a cell phone
+a man holding a cell phone

 Even with the benefits of 5G, it is still a new technology.
 As it continues to grow and work itself out, many people will find that they are not seeing the groundbreaking changes they expected.
 Here are some reasons why your 5G cellular network might be slow.